SamBurgess93/Crypto-Memory/README.md

 1. Have the ability to create my own username, to personalise the experience.
 2. Make the process of starting the game intuitive.
 3. To be able track my progress during the game, with a clear score counter.
-4. Clearly know when my answers are correct/incorrect through visual and auditory feedback.
+4. Clearly know when my answers are correct through audio feedback.
 5. Have the ability to toggle sound effects on or off.
-6. View the highest score for my session, using a high score counter.
+6. View the score for my previous session, creating a target to beat.
-7. Have control on what happens on the end each game, to either play again or end the session.
-8. Connect with the developer on a social platform of my choosing to see their other projects.
-9. Have the ability to communicate with the developer to provide feedback on the overall experience, to improve the game.
+7. Have the ability to communicate with the developer to provide feedback on the overall experience, to improve the game.
-10. Have the option to play the game on any device, whether it be desktop, tablet or mobile phone.
+8. Have the option to play the game on any device, whether it be desktop, tablet or mobile phone.

 ### Development Planes